 At the end of this article, you'll know exactly how to train your bench press lockout.

-A quick note: some of the main tools you’ll need for training your lockout are: Bench Blockz, Mark Bell Slingshot, and Iron Bull Resistance Bands (click each of these links for equipment details and current pricing).
+A quick note: some of the main tools you'll need for training your lockout are: Bench Blockz, Mark Bell Slingshot, and WOD Nation Resistance Bands (click each of these links for equipment details and current pricing).
 I explain how to use them below.

 What Does It Mean To Train Your Bench Press Lockout?